10 Essential Gantt Chart Tools for Chart Gurus

 Gantt is the topic that stimulates dozens of questions daily to your beloved editor, who has now decided to come clean and answer them all in one gigantic post.
 Brilliant, let’s go:

 One of the most adopted project management softwares.
 It is a fairly in-depth tool and requires some training to fully grasp it.
 It integrates very well with tools such as Microsoft Office or Microsoft Outlook, therefore a must if you run a Windows based system.
 Microsoft also features a good deal of templates you could use with it.
-It comes with a price therefore I would suggest to experiment with free tools first before purchasing it, it will help maximizing your investment.
+It comes with a price, therefore I would suggest that you experiment with free tools first before purchasing it, it will help maximizing your investment.

 AgileAgenda is quite an interesting project management software.
 It integrates with the acclaimed Basecamp and it has been developed on Adobe Air.
 It also interfaces with Google Calendar and iCal to control milestones on your favourite calendar solution.
-I also liked the sharing capabilities within networks, ideal to communicate bits and pieces with external parties and stakeholders.
+I also liked the sharing capabilities within networks; ideal for communicating bits and pieces with external parties and stakeholders.
 Priced at $79USD, AgileAgenda looks like a good solution for small businesses.